 - + When an audio interface/device is selected, all timecode input for playback synchronization will be received as SMPTE LTC timecode on that interface/device.
 This is the recommended setup for Mbox v4.
 Mbox will ignore any network timecode (as from the TC Reader application) in this case. - + When the item labeled "None" is selected, Mbox will ignore any timecode input on audio interfaces/devices and will listen to timecode over the network from the TC Reader or Mbox Director applications instead. - + With audio input direct to the Mbox application, it may be necessary to provide some "upstream" gain control for the audio signal to make sure that the signal is loud enough, but not so loud as to be clipping.
-Mbox does not require a particularly loud signal for timecode.
+Mbox does not require a particularly loud signal for timecode. - + If the "OS Default" item is selected, Mbox will use the audio input device selected in System Preferences > Sound > Input.
+This can be useful in some cases to avoid issues where the same device is used, but may get plugged into a different interface on the computer, which would normally cause the link between device and Mbox application to be broken and the input device would need to be reselected.

 Refer to "Timecode Synchronization" on page 102 for information on using the timecode input to synchronize playback.

 Refer to "MboxTime" on page 108 for information on the MboxTime functionality.